Table of Contents

 Etiology of Angioedema

 There are many causes of angioedema.
 It can be an isolated symptom or a sign of a more serious disorder.
-Etiology of angioedema with urticaria and angioedema without urticaria is different.
+The etiology of angioedema with urticaria and angioedema without urticaria is different.

 Angioedema with urticaria